Enter RPN

 That overlays these seven functions above the M.SAV+ ribbon to produce a useful whole.

-If you are starting from a blank slate (or close enough) this is all you have to do.
-If you have previously been experimenting, it may be useful to know that the sequence 🟦 ASN ENTER is a prelude to clearing one of these spots by assigning the NULL function to it.
+For those taking the manual path, it may be useful to know that the sequence 🟦 ASN ENTER is a prelude to clearing one of these spots by assigning the NULL function to it.
 To clear the entire thing including the ribbon row, say instead 🟦 KEYS RESETS MyM.R.

 You can now run these programs from MyMenu by selecting them by the assigned softmenu keys.
 Start by running the _INIT function once, after which it does not need to be repeated.
 (Thus why I put it way up in the corner of MyMenu, out of the way.)